Code of Conduct in Practice #3: Social Work Supervision

 Role of supervision following a notification

-A possible outcome of the complaints and notifications process may be for the SWRB to place conditions on a social worker.
-This could include the need to have more frequent supervision.
-The Board may also ask a supervisor to report on how competence standards have been addressed during supervision and help their supervisee to set goals for Continuing Professional Development (CPD).
+The complaints and notifications process may result in the SWRB placing conditions on a social worker.
+This could include a requirement to have more frequent supervision.
+The Board may also ask a supervisor to report on how competence standards have been addressed during supervision and help their supervisee set goals for Continuing Professional Development (CPD).

-The SWRB Code of Conduct (the Code) sets out the professional standards of integrity and conduct that apply to all social workers.
+The Code sets out the professional standards of integrity and conduct that apply to all social workers.
 The following principles are relevant to supervision:

 Principle 2: Respect the status of Māori as tangata whenua.

-• culturally relevant, safe and responsive to Māori clients.
+• Ensure that supervision is culturally relevant, safe and responsive to Māori clients.

 Supervision should promote inclusive practice underpinned by Te Tiriti o Waitangi and a responsiveness to Māori.
 This is set out in the SWRB Supervision Expectations for Social Workers.